glimeuxe/venshell/README.md

 | `BACKUP_DIR=dir`           | Sets backup (source) directory[^1] to absolute directorypath ‘dir’.                        |

 ## Other Features
-1. Non-transient prompt with current working directorypath display: venshell prompt is displayed after every command run, and contains directorypath to current working directory.
+1. Instant prompt with current working directorypath display: venshell prompt is displayed after every command run, and contains directorypath to current working directory.
 2. Configurability for pre-defined environment variables: Environment variables for locale, `sys` program art file, WolframAlpha API key, and backup (source) directory can be configured.
 3. Idle timeout: For efficiency, venshell (automatically) exits when no command has run in last 5-minute window.
 4. Accessible text colours: venshell uses combination of blue and pink text colours for prompt, green text colour for success messages, and red text colour for error messages.